 Unit: millions of yen

-Assets pledged as collateral: ·
+Assets pledged as collateral:

-Cash and due from banks 13,171
+Cash and due from banks 3,790

-Trading assets 1,058,908
+Trading assets 1,891,203

-Securities 12,418,536
+Securities 13,009,593

-Loans and bills discounted 12,481,327
+Loans and bills discounted 10,728,100

 Liabilities corresponding to assets pledged as collateral:

-Deposits 2,654

-Payables under repurchase agreements 10,326,742
+Payables under repurchase agreements 12,670,866

-Payables under securities lending transactions 768,189
+Payables under securities lending transactions 1,595,624

-Bonds 119,378

-Borrowed money 11,166,368
+Borrowed money 8,331,558

-Due to trust account 717,178
+Bonds 758,629

-In addition, cash and due from banks of 15,264 million yen, trading assets of 1,568,123 million yen, securities of 5,149,925 million yen and loans and bills discounted of 21,015 million yen were pledged as collateral for cash settlements, substitution for margins of futures markets and certain other purposes.
+In addition, cash and due from banks of 16,952 million yen, trading assets of 1,198,444 million yen, securities of 8,351,529 million yen and loans and bills discounted of 553,201 million yen were pledged as collateral for cash settlements, margins of futures markets and certain other purposes.

-Other assets include collateral money deposited for financial instruments of 3,072,386 million yen, surety deposits of 75,553 million yen, margins of futures markets of 68,266 million yen and other margins of 101,637 million yen.
+Other assets include collateral money deposited for financial instruments of 1,925,437 million yen, surety deposits of 80,006 million yen, margins of futures markets of 56,775 million yen and other margins of 100,799 million yen.

 - 7. Commitment line contracts on overdrafts and loans are agreements to lend to customers, up to a prescribed amount, as long as there is no violation of any condition established in the contracts.
-The amount of unused commitments was 78,489,500 million yen and the amount of unused commitments whose original contract terms are within 1 year or unconditionally cancelable at any time was 51,277,207 million yen. - Since many of these commitments are expected to expire without being drawn upon, the total amount of unused commitments does not necessarily affect actual future cash flow.
-Many of these commitments include clauses under which an application from customers can be rejected or contract amounts can be reduced in the event that economic conditions change, necessity for securing claims, or other events occur.
+The amount of unused commitments was 91,090,878 million yen and the amount of unused commitments whose original contract terms are within 1 year or unconditionally cancelable at any time was 56,556,826 million yen. - Since many of these commitments are expected to expire without being drawn upon, the total amount of unused commitments does not necessarily affect actual future cash flow.
+Many of these commitments include clauses under which an application from customers can be rejected or contract amounts can be reduced in the event that economic conditions change, the necessity for securing claims, or other events occur.
 In addition, at the time of contract, collateral such as premises and securities are requested to be pledged.
-Also after concluding the contracts, customer's financial positions are monitored regularly based on internal procedures, and necessary measures such as revising contracts and securing claims are taken when such needs arise. - 8.
+Also, after concluding the contracts, the customer's financial positions are monitored regularly based on internal procedures, and necessary measures such as revising contracts and securing claims are taken when such needs arise. - 8.
 SMBC, a consolidated subsidiary of the Company, revaluated its own land for business activities in accordance with "Act on Revaluation of Land" (the "Act") (Act No. 34, effective March 31, 1998) and "Act for Partial Revision of Act on Revaluation of Land" (Act No. 19, effective March 31, 2001).
 The income taxes corresponding to the net unrealized gains are reported in "Liabilities" as "Deferred tax liabilities for land revaluation," and the Company's share of net unrealized gains, net of deferred taxes, are reported as "Land revaluation excess" in "Net assets."